Resources and exploration space -

 17 February 2026

-Retailers and franchises: how far should they go in favour of local digital initiatives?
+Churches and franchises: how far should local digital initiatives go?

 In many networks, the question of local digital presence comes up again and again.
 Should we wait for head office, with its decisions, deadlines and budgets?
 Or should local entities be left to act on their own, faster and closer to the ground?
 How far should local initiatives go, and how should they be supported?